CVE-2024-47252

 CVE-2024-47252 is a high-severity Improper Neutralization of Escape, Meta, or Control Sequences (CWE-150) vulnerability in Apache Http Server.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 28.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Content Injection (T1659); ranked at the 49th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References